-The challenges of conveying and processing dry bulk material are often not readily apparent to processors when selecting bulk material equipment.
-The consideration of factors that are attributed to equipment size and selection focus on;
+The challenges of conveying and processing dry material are often not readily apparent to processors when selecting bulk material handling equipment.
+The consideration of factors that are attributed to equipment size and selection focus on:

-These are just some of the foundational elements considered when equipment is selected for conveying, feeding, unloading, and filling.
-Challenges arise when these are the only elements considered when equipment is designed.
+These are just some of the foundational elements that must be considered when equipment is selected for conveying, feeding, unloading, and filling.
+Still, challenges arise when these are the only elements considered during the equipment design phase.
 Processors share in the frustration of dry material systems not meeting production capacity and struggle with material flow issues even though equipment is sized and rated for the specified elements listed above.

-Unlike gaseous and liquid systems, the state of the product conveyed or transported does not fluctuate much (assuming an absence of pressure drops).
+In gaseous and liquid systems, the state of the product conveyed or transported does not fluctuate much (assuming an absence of pressure drops).
 With bulk materials, this is not always the case.
-Bulk density as an example is not a constant figure.
-The same material can have varying bulk densities in different stages of production causing flow rates to change creating the need for processing formulas to be adjusted.
-There have been numerous studies and articles written to try to explain this dynamic.
-You can read our white paper Material Effect on Power Requirements for Screw Feeders. < link: http://hapman.com/white-paper-material-effect-on-power-requirements-for-screw-feeders >
+As an example, bulk density is not a constant figure.
+The same material can have varying bulk densities in different stages of production, causing flow rates to change and requiring adjustments to processing formulas.
+There have been numerous studies and articles that try to explain this dynamic, including our white paper Material Effect on Power Requirements for Screw Feeders. < link: http://hapman.com/white-paper-material-effect-on-power-requirements-for-screw-feeders >

-Studies also show that start-up systems for material solids typically only hit 40% of stated production rate in the first year. * This is a dramatic figure when considering the wide range of industries which process bulk solids.
-Food, nutraceutical, pharmaceutical, chemical, building materials, minerals processing, and others are challenged by the shear characteristics of the raw materials of the process.
+Studies also show that start-up systems for solid material handling typically only hit 40% of stated production rate in the first year.* This is a dramatic figure when considering the wide range of industries that process bulk solids.
+Food, nutraceutical, pharmaceutical, chemical, building materials, and minerals processing are some of the industries challenged by the shear characteristics of the raw materials in their processes.

-To overcome these challenges, best practices suggests having material tests performed prior to equipment purchase and experience.
-Relying on an experienced vendor who has tested, and understands the dynamic nature of bulk materials to guide equipment layout and options to avoid pitfalls in expected output.
+To overcome these challenges, best practices suggest performing a material analysis prior to purchasing a conveying system.
+Relying on an experienced vendor that understands and has tested the dynamic nature of bulk materials to guide equipment layout and options is a safeguard against experiencing pitfalls in expected output.

 *source: Bell, 2005, Challenges in the Scale-up of Particulate Process – An Industrial Perspective, Powder Technology, 60-71

-So if you are ready for safety and efficiency of your bulk material handling process, contact us today.
+If you are ready to improve the safety and efficiency of your bulk material handling process, contact us today.
 We’re ready to start.